Optimal Correlated Equilibria in General-Sum Extensive-Form Games: Fixed-Parameter Algorithms, Hardness, and Two-Sided Column-Generation: Conclusions and Future Research

 \section{Conclusions and Future Research}

 In this paper, we introduced and analyzed two new approaches for finding optimal correlated equilibria in general-sum games: the {\em correlation DAG} and a {\em two-sided column generation} algorithm.
 The former has complexity parameterizable by the {\em information complexity} $k$ of the game.
 The two techniques have complementary practical strengths and weaknesses: when $k$ is small, the correlation DAG shines; when $k$ grows large, the column generation technique is faster and more frugal in terms of memory usage.
 Furthermore, the value of $k$ can be easily computed, enabling an efficient choice between the two approaches.
 Our techniques are the state of the art in practice across all the games tested (except two small games where the prior column-generation approach was slightly faster).
-Possible directions of future research include the following. \begin{enumerate} \item Our correlation DAG does not necessarily have polynomial size even in games with no chance nodes, so it does not subsume the earlier analyses of \citet{Farina20:Polynomial} and \citet{Stengel08:Extensive}.
-We leave it to future research to devise a construction that subsumes all of these. \item An intelligent combination---rather than a selection of one versus the other---of the correlation DAG and the column generation algorithm may lead to faster practical algorithms. \item Our algorithms for optimal correlation all ultimately reduce to linear programs or mixed-integer programs.
+Possible directions of future research include the following. \begin{enumerate} \item Extend the correlation DAG in such a way that it also has polynomial size in all triangle-free games. \item An intelligent combination---rather than merely a selection of one versus the other---of the correlation DAG and the column generation algorithm may lead to faster practical algorithms. \item Investigate possible use of the payoff structure in the game; for example, investigate extensions of the concept of {\em smooth games}~\cite{Roughgarden15:Intrinsic}. \item Our algorithms for optimal correlation all ultimately reduce to linear programs or mixed-integer programs.
 On the other hand, as we have discussed, regret minimization algorithms are known to be able to find {\em one} correlated equilibrium in all the notions we discuss in the paper, as well as equilibria in adversarial team games.
-We leave it to future research to answer whether regret minimization can be made to lead to \textit{optimal} correlated equilibria. \end{enumerate}
+We leave it to future research to answer whether regret minimization---with exact utility gradient or even with sampling (when only a gradient estimate is available)---can be made to lead to \textit{optimal} correlated equilibria. \end{enumerate}

-\begin{acks} This work is supported by the National Science Foundation under grants IIS-1901403 and CCF-1733556. \end{acks}